-The SubPac is a product that quite a number of people within the world of electronic music and hip-hop are buzzing about, and when I came across it myself, it seemed like something from the future.
-But apparently the future has arrived, as the service this product provides to musicians is one that may become a game-changer for many.
-By transferring sub-frequencies directly into your body, the Subpac allows for the monitoring of low-end content in a manner that surpasses all else.
-In order to better understand what it was about, I contacted the CEO of the manufacturing entity, StudioFeed, and we had a chat about this seemingly revolutionary technology.
+The SubPac is a product that people in the electronic music and hip-hop worlds are talking heavily about.
+By transferring sub-frequencies directly into your body, the Subpac allows for the direct monitoring of low-end content.
+In order to better understand its recent buzz, I contacted John Alexiou, the CEO of Subpac’s mother company, StudioFeed, and we had a chat about their work.

-Hi John.
-Thanks for getting on the phone with me to talk about SubPac and StudioFeed.
-CAn I start by asking about audio background, and what motivated you to create SubPac?
+– Hi John.
+Can I start by asking about your audio background and what motivated you to create SubPac?

-I’ve been playing music since I was 5.
-Since my late teens, I’ve been leaning towards electronic music and bedroom production.
-Ever since high school, I’ve been interested in starting a music organization, and my interest was to create an organization that links community and technology as much as possible.
-But I spent time working in finance to save money for it, and was able to quit that job 3 years ago.
+I’ve been playing music since I was five, and in my late teens I started leaning towards electronic music and bedroom production.
+Ever since high school, I’ve been interested in starting a music organization and my interest was to create one that links community and technology as much as possible.
+So I spent some time working in the finance industry to save money for it, and was able to quit that job three years ago to focus on music.

 My job at SubPac tends to be more business-oriented.
-We have engineers who were responsible for building the product itself.
+We have engineers who are responsible for building the product itself.

-You have offices in Canada, US UK.
-What then did the process look like of spreading out to these different places before you even created the Subpac or any other product?
+– You have offices in Canada, the US and the UK.
+What did the process look like for spreading out to these different places?

 Our first office was in Toronto.
-It was an open-concept place where we had a studio that artists could come to in order to produce music and do streamed DJ sets.
-We also had an engineering lab where we could work on the SubPac.
-It wasn’t until we had the first protoype of the SubPac that we started looking at other spaces.
-LA and London were the 2 cities that really embraced what we were trying to do.
-Obviously, there’s a long history of bass culture in the UK, and there’s a ton of creativity coming out of the West Coast.
+We had a studio there where artists could produce music and do streamed DJ sets.
+We also had an engineering lab where we worked on the SubPac.
+It wasn’t until we had the first prototype that we started looking at other spaces.
+LA and London were the two cities that really embraced what we were trying to do.
+Obviously, there’s a long history of bass culture in the UK and there’s a ton of creativity coming out of the West Coast.
 So we got lucky in terms of locations.
-We have a minimal footprint in both cities, but it was important for us ot be physically located in cities that pushed the envelope from technology and bass culture standpoints.
+We have a minimal footprint in both cities, but it was important for us to be physically located in places that pushed the envelope from technology and bass culture standpoints.

-When I look at the Subpac website, it isn’t immediately obvious that Subpac is associated with StudioFeed.
-Is it a deliberate move to put more focus on SubPac being a stand-alone entity by giving it a website of its own?
+– When I look at the Subpac website, it isn’t immediately obvious that Subpac is associated with StudioFeed.
+Was it a deliberate move to portray SubPac as a stand-alone entity by giving it a website of its own?

 The original idea came up in the late 90s.
-I had been going to events during that time which revolved around sound system culture and rave parties.
+I had been going to events which revolved around sound system culture and rave parties.
 I hadn’t been exposed to a proper sound system until 1996, which was life changing.
-Although it had been quite a number of years after, I started to research tactile sound and such, and as time passed, more low frequency-based music was being released.
-However, the way it was reproduced was through earbuds and laptop speakers, which was the opposite of what was needed for this type of music.
+Years later, I started to research things like tactile sound, and as time passed, more low frequency-based music was being released.
+However, the way it was produced was through earbuds and laptop speakers, which was the opposite of what was needed for this type of music.
 So there was obviously a dimension missing, which was the physical dimension that connects the dots on the recent productions that are being put out.

-When the time came to initiate the project what kind of technology did you guys have to have to account for and acquite?
+– In order to design and manufacture the Subpac, what kind of technology did you guys have to have to acquire?
 Did you have to reach out to the different engineers to help you with the project?

-It’s a combination of speaker components, tactile membranes (materials that vibrate in an ideal way), and electroincs like filters and amps.
-Basically, through word of mouth in Toronto, I had the opportunity to meet up with some very talented engineers that helped us put everything together.
+It’s a combination of speaker components, tactile membranes (materials that vibrate in an ideal way), and electronics like filters and amps.
+Basically, through word of mouth in Toronto I had the opportunity to meet up with some very talented engineers that helped us put everything together.

-As far as being able to deliver low-frequency content of audio, can you tell me why musicians should view this product as accurate?
-Is it something we should trust implicitly when producing or mixing our music?
+– Can you tell me why musicians should view this product as accurate in how it represents low-end information?
+Is it something to be trusted implicitly when producing or mixing music?

-We have guys using SubPac who make a very good living for music, and they have thier own treated studios.
-Yet, these people will use the SubPac as a test for any artifacts that might be present in their music that they can’t hear, and will use it on the road quite a bit too, as a mobile solution for bass monitoring.
+We have guys using SubPac who make a very good living in music, and already have their own treated studios.
+Yet, these people use SubPac as a test for any artifacts that might be present in their music that they can’t hear, and will use it on the road quite a bit too, as a mobile solution for bass monitoring.

-For many traveling musicians an bedroom producers, speaker size is an important consideration, since bigger woofers allow for a greater bass response, which means that smaller 5-inch speakers can hinder effective low-end monitoring.
-Does Subpac help address such problems by making that lost lower frequency spectrum available in such cases?
+– Speaker size is an important consideration for bedroom producers, since smaller speakers can hinder effective low-end monitoring.
+Does Subpac help address such problems by making that lost lower spectrum available?

 A sub woofer transfers low frequencies to your ears through the air.
 Subpac delivers the same frequencies with the same accuracy, but to your body.